bufbuild/protobuf-conformance/impl/google-protobuf/README.md

 A few modifications were made to the file to enable it to run in this environment.
 Those changes are listed in the [file header](./runner.js).

+## Caveats

+- Does not support ESM.
+- Requires additional code generators for TypeScript.